Senior Pastor Josh Moody will be preaching on Nehemiah 9:1-38, "Confess," in the series, Rebuild.

-Guidelines for worship in the Sanctuary
+Guidelines for in-person worship

 Masks are required for everyone over the age of two, unless there is a medical reason not to.
 Your mask should cover your mouth and nose; it should remain in place throughout the service until you are back outside and away from others.
 At the 11:15 service, worshippers can remove their masks once seated, provided they put them on while singing.
 (We need to say, however, that the members of our medical advisory team do not agree with this option of allowing worshippers to remove their masks in the sanctuary.)

 You are welcome to sit in a pew marked for the time of your service.
 You will see dots on the pew back.
 These dots are two feet apart, so three dots equal six feet.
 Make every effort to see four dots between you and other groups worshiping near you to assure safe distancing.

 Kids' Harbor is back!
 All grades open this week for the 9:30 hour.